ruaridhcostello/web322-main/notes/week01.md

 <td><img src="/web322/media/uploads/2016/08/dev-tools-12.jpg" /></td>

-<td>**Error Icon:** displays the number of errors present in the “Console Pane”.
+<td><strong>Error Icon:</strong> displays the number of errors present in the “Console Pane”.
 To review the errors, simply switch over to the Console pane and locate the items highlighted in red.</td>

 </tr>